handmadecode/quill/README.md

     checkstyleTest.quillHtmlReport.enabled = false

-In Gradle version 2.10 an HTML report was added to the `reports` container of all `Checkstyle` tasks.
-The plugin disables this report since adds its own HTML report.
-This is (logically) equivalent to the build script
+The plugin disables the standard HTML report for all tasks of type `Checkstyle` (normally `checkstyleMain` and `checkstyleTest`).
+This is equivalent to the build script

     tasks.withType(Checkstyle) {
       reports.html.enabled = false
     }